exoscale/terms/terms.markdown

 ### 5.4 Misuse of the Services

-Client shall not (i) make the Services available to anyone other than Users, (ii) sell, resell, rent or lease the Services, (iii) use the Services to store or transmit defamatory, abusive, excessively violent, obscene, libelous, or otherwise unlawful or tortuous material or messages, or to store or transmit material or messages in violation of third-party privacy rights, (iv) use the Services to store or transmit Malicious Codes, (v) interfere with or disrupt the integrity or performance of the Services or third-party data contained therein, or (vi) attempt to gain unauthorised access to the Services or their related systems or networks, (vii) transmit or distribute material containing fraudulent offers for goods or services, or any advertising or promotional materials that contain false, deceptive or misleading statements or representations, or (viii) transmit or distribute unsolicited e-mail messages where such e-mail messages could reasonably be expected to provoke complaints (spam), all of which as reasonably determined by Supplier in accordance with generally accepted standards of the Internet community.
+Client shall not (i) make the Services available to anyone other than Users, (ii) sell, resell, rent or lease the Services, (iii) use the Services to store or transmit unlawful material or messages, or to store or transmit material or messages in violation of third-party privacy rights, (iv) use the Services to store or transmit Malicious Codes, (v) interfere with or disrupt the integrity or performance of the Services or third-party data contained therein, or (vi) attempt to gain unauthorised access to the Services or their related systems or networks, (vii) transmit or distribute material containing fraudulent offers for goods or services, or any advertising or promotional materials that contain false, deceptive or misleading statements or representations, or (viii) transmit or distribute unsolicited e-mail messages where such e-mail messages could reasonably be expected to provoke complaints (spam), all of which as reasonably determined by Supplier in accordance with generally accepted standards of the Internet community.

 ### 5.5 Unauthorized or Fraudulent Use of the Services